For Zip ? (Change)

 Corporate Assets: any personal property, equipment, machinery, furniture, fixtures or other property owned by or belonging to Republic.

-Immediate Family: includes an Associates spouse, children, parents, stepparents, siblings, in-laws, stepchildren, grandchildren, or grandparents.
+Immediate Family: includes an Associate's spouse, children, parents, stepparents, siblings, in-laws, stepchildren, grandchildren, grandparents, aunts, uncles and first cousins.

 Republic: Republic Bancorp, Inc. and its subsidiaries, whether or not wholly owned.